 When I buy frozen vegan burgers, I tend to think of them as a vehicle for condiments.
 It’s a rare day that I even notice the vegan burger has any flavor at all.
 There are a few good ones out there, but after you’ve been vegan for awhile, they all start blurring together.
 Due to this, I was inspired to get in the kitchen, and make a burger that could compete with a restaurant vegan burger.

-This chickpea burger recipe tastes amazing, whether it’s grilled, pan fried or baked.
+This vegan chickpea burger recipe tastes amazing, whether it’s grilled on the bbq, pan fried on the stove or baked in the oven.
 I even considered eating it without condiments at all, because it was just that good.
-Once you put horseradish in a homemade bean burger mix, you’ll never want to leave it out again.
+Once you put horseradish in a homemade veggie burger recipe, you’ll never want to leave it out again.
 Because…wow, it works so well!
 Topped with arugula, vegan mayo, a healthy slice of heirloom tomatoes and some kosher dill pickles, it’s was showstopper.

-While the flavor for this recipe came together easily, it took more than a few tries for me to get the burger’s consistency right.
-I wanted a burger that would hold together better than the average make-your-own veggie burger.
+While the flavor for this recipe for chickpea burger patties came together easily, it took more than a few tries to get the consistency right.
 In the end, this recipe needs to be followed closely to achieve a burger that’s easy to flip, and stays 99% together while being eaten.